 What Happens When You Stop Drinking?

 Now that you know how alcohol harms the liver, it’s time to focus on what happens to this organ when you quit drinking.
 Does it heal?
 And if so, how long do you abstain from drinking to repair the liver?
 The good news is that the liver has remarkable self-healing powers—as long as you stop drinking alcohol.

 Alcohol cessation can benefit the liver and its function in more ways than one.
 For example, when you stop drinking alcohol, one sign that your liver is healing is that liver fat decreases.
-As seen above, alcohol leads to the accumulation of fat in the liver.
-Build up fat in this important organ is a precursor to liver damage.
+As seen above, chronic alcohol consumption leads to the accumulation of fat in the liver.

 The most common signs and symptoms of withdrawal include: